 In order to understand the history of our Society it is necessary to look at the historical background, particularly the situation in Germany at the time, and the life of our founder Fr Francis Jordan.

 As an Order we assure the public that we have an extremely high commitment to the Safeguarding of Children and intend to do everything possible to meet our responsibilities in this area.
 Read More

-Please do not hesitate to contact the Provincial Superior if you have cause for concern about the welfare and safety of children or vulnerable adults in relation to any of our members.
+Please do not hesitate to contact the Safeguarding Director if you have cause for concern about the welfare and safety of children or vulnerable adults in relation to any of our members.
 Your enquiry will be treated with the utmost seriousness.